NasosG/pik_pok/README.md

 ## Copyright and License

-Copyright 2020 licence not yet
+Copyright 2020 (licence not yet, it will be added soon)

 ## Copyright claims
-Many images used in the project belong to their respective creators/authors.
+Some images that got posted and used in the project for testing purposes belong to their respective creators.
 No claim by me & those who use this project!!

 **Thanks for reading**